 Phone: 04 93 21 21 42

-If all else fails, you can always order books from Amazon in the United States or the United Kingdom.
-You may also want to check out Beaumont Books in Normandy, but all these Internet book stores should really be a last resort.
+If all else fails, you can always order books from Amazon in the United States or the United Kingdom, but these Internet book stores should really be a last resort.
 The stores listed above truly do deserve your patronage!

 The law protects consumers against unscrupulous retailers and companies selling goods and services.
 It is particularly strong in the area of mail order and purchases made from tele-salespeople and canvassers.
 For example: